JohannaPeanut/remoteness-ui-mern/README.md

 You can issue a request to the trained model to generate a new image in real time, which is then stored in a DB.
 At the same time the oldest image in the DB is displayed to the user (and set to "isUsed" in DB).

-App using JavaScript, Handlebars, Express.js, Node.js, HTML, CSS, MongoDB, REST-API, StyleGAN2, RunwayML API
+App using React.js, Express.js, Node.js, HTML, SCSS, MongoDB, REST-API, StyleGAN2, RunwayML API

 ## CRUD